math-comp/Coq-Combi/README.md

   - the *Littlewood-Richardson* rule for irreducible character

-* the **Hook-Length Formula** for standard Young tableaux (together with Christine Paulin and Olivier Stietel)
+* the **Hook-Length Formula** for standard Young tableaux (together with Christine Paulin and Olivier Stietel).
+We follow closely

-  After Greene–Nijenhuis–Wilf proof, Discrete Math.
-51 (1984), 101–108.
+   Greene, C., Nijenhuis, A. and Wilf, H. S. (1979) A probabilistic proof of a formula for the number of Young tableaux of a given shape.
+Adv. in Math.
+31, 104–109.

 * the **Erdös Szekeres theorem** about increassing and decreassing subsequences